 Nausea and vomiting can be a symptom of another illness.
 Nausea and vomiting may be caused by:

 - Illness caused by a virus, such as viral stomach illness (gastroenteritis).

 - Food poisoning.

-antibiotics, birth control pills, or heart medicines.
+- Medicines, such as antibiotics, birth control pills, or heart medicines.

-- Problems with abdominal organs.
+- Problems with abdominal (belly) organs.

 - Migraine headache.